-The group assignment reports must be typed (double space) for a maximum of 10-15 pages.
-They can be completed in groups of no more than 3 to 5 students.
+The group assignment report must be typed (double space) maximum twelve pages.
+They can be completed in groups of no more than 3 students.
 The groups are to be organized by students themselves.
 Your mark will be first based on content, and second, on presentation.
 Presentation includes effective and correct use of the English language.

-The assignments are due at the start of class indicated on the class schedule section of the course outline.
+The assignment is due at the start of class indicated on the class schedule section of the course outline.
 Late assignments will not be accepted unless the student and the professor have made prior arrangements.